algosup/2023-2024-project-4-sportshield-team-8/documents/qualityAssurance/testPlan.md

 ### a.
 Overview

 Our team was tasked with upgrading and maintaining an already existing prototype device.
 This device, made by CORIS Innovation, is an anti-theft connected device. \
-We were asked to bring our expertise to the device to improve the overall quality, security, and usability of the device. \
+Our team was asked to bring our expertise to the device to improve the overall quality, security, and usability of the device. \
-We have to improve the battery's lifespan and optimize its performance, manage the device using the NFC technology, allow multi-threading, and improve the security of the device.
+We have to improve the battery's lifespan and optimise its performance, manage the device using the NFC technology, allow multi-threading, and improve the security of the device.

 This document will serve to set all the tools and define the strategy for testing the product to make sure that our refurbished device complies with the client's requirements.